-Discover Lost Dutchman State Park, AZ
+Discover the best RV rental in Lost Dutchman State Park, AZ!

 Just the name alone of Lost Dutchman State Park conjures up romantic visions of buried treasure and the mysteries of the desert.
 This small 320-acre park 40 miles east of Phoenix packs in loads of history and activities, and supposedly a wealth of gold underneath the red dirt.
 In addition to great hiking and mountain biking, it's also an excellent spot for wildlife enthusiasts, bird watchers, and stargazers.
 It's a must-see park if you're going to book an RV in Pinal County.

 Native Americans inhabited the Superstition Mountains for thousands of years, up to the 19th century.
 Signs of their cliff dwellings are still visible in the area.
 Gold prospectors searched for their fortunes in more recent times, and the Bureau of Land Management eventually took over administration of the land.
 In the 1970s the property was signed over to the state of Arizona for creation of the park.